towhid123/towhid123/README.md

 ### 💬 Fun Fact

-> I love solving real-world problems with data, building intelligent systems, and empowering others through teaching.
+> I love solving real-world problems with data, building intelligent systems, continuously learning new things, and collaborating with others to create meaningful impact.

 ---